Davi Det Hompson: Dada, fluxus, and performance art collaborations

 Hompson's affiliation with San Francisco's Bay Area Dada movement and other Fluxus artists such as the Lithuanian-born American George Maciunas, creator of Fluxus 1, was posthumously acknowledged in a review by John Held Jr. in 2010.
 Held wrote, "While the first issue of The West Bay Dadaist, continued the tradition of cut and paste newspaper clippings, the second issue featured art by Genesis P-Orridge from England, and Monte Cazzaza, both of whom collaborated in founding Industrial Records later in the decade.
 Fluxus artist Davi Det Hompson, Gaglione, and Mac[i]usis' brother Indian Ralph also contributed."
 He collaborated with other artists, Matt Taggart for example, in producing videos.
 Lessons, which was scored by Hompson and published on November 17, 2012, was a collaboration with Taggart.

 Painting and sculpture

 In his later years, he turned less to conceptual and neo-Dadaist art and more to painting and sculpture, including materials of encaustic, concrete, burlap, and wood in more abstract or non-objective works.
-His last exhibition, which opened on October 18, 1996, and was still on view at VCU's Anderson Gallery after his heart attack and death, was an "installation piece and a collaborative effort with Cliff Baldwin of Brooklyn, N.Y. entitled WRDZ".
+His last exhibition, which opened on October 18, 1996, and was still on view at VCU's Anderson Gallery after his heart attack and death, was a double installation piece and a collaborative effort with Cliff Baldwin entitled WRDZ.